Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 - **Clarity**: Clearly communicates that certain code should not run under specific conditions.

 ### Drawbacks
-- **Limited Execution**: If the condition is incorrectly defined, it may lead to scenarios where necessary code is skipped or not executed when needed.
+- **Limited amount of Execution**: If the condition is incorrectly defined, it may lead to scenarios where necessary code is skipped or not executed when needed.

 # Infinite Loops
 ### Definition